wxjdsr/RacTools/README.md

 ## AAC to MP3 file converter
 I use this script to convert music from .aac to .mp3 for local music enjoyment.
+Update: The old version is not handy so I use chatGPT to give me new thoughts about it

+## TS to MP4 file converter
+This is an utility for getting ts files like movies into a handy format like MP4.